martiliones/markdown.jsx/README.md

 )
 ```

-use passed arguments to place children inside your components and access component properties:
+Use passed arguments to place children inside your components and access component properties:

 ```jsx
 const highlight = (props, children) => (